 This past season Sierra Canyon won the Open Division title with Scotty Pippen Jr., son of Hall of Famer Scottie Sr.; Duane Washington Jr., son of former NBA player Duane Sr. and nephew of 18-year retired L.A.
 Lakers star Derek Fisher; Kenyon Martin Jr., son of 15-year retired NBA veteran Kenyon Martin Sr.; and Terren Frank, son of former NBA player Tellis Frank.

-LeBron Jr., a rising freshman, led his Old Trail Middle School (Akron, Ohio) to an ISL Tournament title in February.
+LeBron Jr., a rising eighth grader, led his Old Trail Middle School (Akron, Ohio) to an ISL Tournament title in February.

 Sierra Canyon stars Scotty Jr. and Stanley said they were unaware if LeBron Jr. was joining them next season, but Scotty Jr. said that he’d be a welcomed addition.